How To Make Dried Orange Slices (Oven + Dehydrator)

 Oven vs. Dehydrator

-This is the first year I have dried oranges in a food dehydrator.
-I have wanted to try dehydrating fruit for snacks, and this seemed like the perfect opportunity to take the plunge.
-I purchased this dehydrator because it is reasonably priced, it’s small enough to sit on my kitchen counter, and it can be easily stored when not in use.
-I found there are two differences between oven dried and dehydrated orange slices.
+This is my first year drying oranges with a food dehydrator.
+I’ve been wanting to try dehydrating fruit for snacks, and this felt like the perfect time to dive in.
+I picked this dehydrator because it’s budget-friendly, small enough to sit on my kitchen counter, and easy to tuck away when I’m not using it.
+Along the way, I noticed a couple of differences between oven-dried and dehydrated orange slices.

 1.)
-Using a dehydrator takes a long time.
-It took my oranges 9 hours to dry in my dehydrator, compared to a few hours in the oven.
-I honestly didn’t mind though.
-I started in the morning, and by dinner time, my oranges were done.
+Using a dehydrator definitely takes some time.
+It took about 9 hours for my oranges to dry, compared to just a few hours in the oven.
+But honestly, I didn’t mind at all.
+I got them going in the morning, and by the time dinner rolled around, they were ready.

 2.)
 Dehydrated orange slices are a brighter and lighter shade of orange.
 Oranges dried in the oven tend to turn dark, and I really love that the dehydrator allows the oranges to keep their vibrant color.
 A bonus is that the slices keep their round shape, and don’t curl.